chaberko-lbbe/yeast-oaktree/README.md

 # yeast-oaktree

-Bioinformatic Pipeline associated to the paper "Fermentative yeast diversity at the northern range limit of their oak tree hosts" (Pinto, Haberkorn et al. 2025)
+Bioinformatic Pipeline associated to the paper "Fermentative yeast diversity at the northern range limit of their oak tree hosts" (Pinto, Haberkorn et al., in prep)

 [Update 22/01/2025: the associated files ASV_table.tsv, ASV_tax.unite-fungi.tsv, DADA2_table.rds and metadata_clean.xlsx will be shared here upon publication of the paper]